-Technical support expert - Information Repository Technician

-The Climate System Analysis Group at UCT has over the last 15 years built and administered a data centre, developing the expertise to support both the hardware and software components.
-However, this project will add an additional responsibility for the data centre with respect to technical support, particularly in the hosting of a cloud-type environment for researchers to conduct analyses on the downscaled data, e.g. a Jupyter-hub.
+Technical support expert - Information Repository Technician to be hired, 1.0 FTE in the hosting of a cloud-type environment for researchers to conduct analyses on the downscaled data, e.g. a Jupyter-hub.
 This requires access control and security, set up and administration of the hub environment, user support and developing online training materials on working on the hub.
 These responsibilities sit beyond those of the current technical support staff and would require a full-time technician able to support the new hardware and software infrastructure around the analysis hub environment.